BloomTech-Labs/scribble-stadium-ds/README.md

   * ***NOTE:*** If the above path does not work for you, you can try to replace `"/tmp/google.json"` with `"app/tmp/google.json"`, which is the path from the repository root.

-* Then in the `app` directory you need to create a new directory called `tmp`.
+* Then, in the `app` directory, you need to create a new directory called `tmp`

 * In the `tmp` directory, create an empty file named `google.json`

-* Now you should be all set to run `uvicorn app.main:app --reload` to deploy the API locally, provided you have the proper credentials.
+* Now, you should be all set to run `uvicorn app.main:app --reload` to deploy the API locally, provided you have the proper credentials.

   > ***NOTE:***
   > **Do NOT push these changes to GitHub!**